Imad al-Din Zengi: Conquest of Edessa

 In late 1144, Zengi learned through intelligence that Joscelin II, Count of Edessa had left the County of Edessa with an army to aid Zengi's northern enemy Kara Arslan.
 He subsequently left his Armenian campaign and began the siege of Edessa in November.
 Zengi captured it on December 24, 1144, after a siege of four months.
 The County of Edessa was the first of the original crusader states to be created and the first to fall.
 This event led to the Second Crusade, and later Muslim chroniclers noted it as the start of the jihad against the Crusader states.

 Death and legacy

 Death of Sanguius (Zengi) in "Histoire d'Outremer", Guillaume de Tyr MS, 1232–1261, British Library.

 Coin of Qutb al-Din Mawdud (r.
 1149–1170), son of Zengi.
 Dated AH 556 (1160–1161 CE).

-Zengi continued his attempts to take Damascus in 1145, but he was assassinated by a Frankish slave named Yarankash in September 1146, after the atabeg drunkenly threatened him with punishment for drinking from his goblet.
+Zengi continued his attempts to take Damascus in 1145.
+According to the Islamic sources, he was assassinated by a Frankish slave named Yarankash in September 1146, after the atabeg drunkenly threatened him with punishment for drinking from his goblet.
+The western sources state that Zengi was assassinated by his own court officials.